Welding tasks possess harmful rays and bright lights. That’s why every mechanic to deal with arcs uses protective helmets.

 The professional welding helmet comes with many high-end features.
 It’s a great purchase to enjoy superb practicality within budget.
 The design puts particular emphasis on transmission, color, and view.

-Featured ClearLight Lens tech optimizes overall clarity and a light contrast.
+Featured ClearLight Lens tech optimizes overall clarity and light contrast.
 The 1/1/1/2 optical rating allows a soft state when not in use.
 There are digital controls to adjust shade, delay, and sensitivity.

 A Gen-3.5 headgear with a soft cushion delivers maximum wearing comfort.
 Four integrated arc sensors enable four different working modes.
 The X-mode eliminates sunlight interference and arc blocks.